Vocal's Position in Tomorrow's Digital Landscape

 Since the platform’s public release, we’ve had over 360,000 writers, musicians, bloggers, podcasters, and other creators join the Vocal platform.

 Throughout the past two years, we have gathered extensive behavioral data around creators’ needs, habits, and audiences.
 Jerrick is continuously optimizing and building Vocal to better meet the evolving needs of our creators and their stories.

 In late 2014, my team introduced me to Thinkmill, a cutting edge development group in Sydney, Australia.

-In early 2018 we entered into discussions about creating a joint venture that will consist of a development team that not only focuses on the development of our technology platform, Vocal, but one that could begin to leverage and unlock what is a now a clearer path to a scalable and sustainable software as a service opportunity.
+In early 2018, we entered into discussions about creating a joint-venture development team that would focus on the development of our technology platform, Vocal, in order to leverage and unlock what is a now a clearer path to a scalable and sustainable software as a service opportunity.

 We needed the best development partners to make all this happen and spent a great deal of time searching them out.
 Thinkmill shared Jerrick’s guiding principles and aligned well with our culture and discipline.
 Through this collaboration, we were able to build a cutting edge technology platform outside of the institutional technology environment.

 It was apparent that Jerrick and Thinkmill were both driven and purposeful groups.
-Over four years, we have worked together to deliver Jerrick’s flagship product Vocal and execute on what was an extensive five year plan.
+Over four years, we have worked together to deliver Jerrick’s flagship product Vocal and execute our extensive five-year plan.
 As we approach the fifth year of that plan, my team and I can feel an inflection point approaching.
-As such, it becomes more incumbent on me as CEO to transparently communicate our vision, Jerrick’s core values, and general philosophy to the investment community.
+As such, it becomes more incumbent on me as CEO to transparently communicate our vision, core values, and general philosophy to the investment community.